Accepting new clients for daytime appointments

 Gender identity & transgender health

 Dr. Nicole Issa is a Clinical Psychologist in Providence, RI and is also the Founder of PVD Psychological Associates.
 Dr. Issa specializes in working with college students, adolescents, and adults.
 She also works with individuals of all ages who identify as members of the LGBTQIA community.
-PVD Psychological Associates is one of few BCBS LGBTQ Safe Zone certified providers in the state.
+PVD Psychological Associates is one of few BCBS of Rhode Island LGBTQ Safe Zone certified providers.
 In addition to seeing her clients in Rhode Island, Dr. Issa offers online therapy to clients in Massachusetts and New York.

 Dr. Issa meets clients where they are and focuses on the relationship as the core, and most important aspect, of therapy.
 She often utilizes techniques from Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT).
 She also checks in with her clients often to ensure they feel like they are on their way towards meeting their goals.
 She wants clients to not only process their emotions and experiences but also make behavioral changes that allow them to ultimately live the life they want.